Waterloo, Iowa: Government

 Waterloo is administered by the mayor and council system of government.
 One council member is elected from each of Waterloo's five wards, and two are elected at-large.
-The current mayor is Quentin Hart.
-He is the city's first black mayor.
+Serving since 2026, the current mayor is Dave Boesen, who unseated Quentin Hart in the 2025 city elections.

 The city holds elections to elect its mayor and city council every two years, in odd-numbered off-year elections.
-Mayoral elections are held every two years, meanwhile each city council seat is up for grabs every four years.
+The mayor is elected to a two-year term, city councilors to four-year terms.